top of page

 Subculture Fangirls who also love playing games

-• They love both subculture activities (about manga, animation, etc.) and games
+• They love both subculture activities (manga, animation, etc.) and games

 • They are fascinated by specific characters, consume money for them, and search for new targets to fit their taste

-• They feel uncomfortable with character design in Korean famous RPG because those are too sexual
+• They feel uncomfortable with character design in Korean RPG because those are too sexual

 Player journey map